IniobongUdom7/IniobongUdom7/README.md

 ### Hello, I'm Iniobong Udom 👋
-A software Engineer and technical writer.
+A Web Developer and technical writer.

 <!--**IniobongUdom7/IniobongUdom7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.